Efficient $\varepsilon$-approximate minimum-entropy couplings: -approximate coupling algorithm

 However, maintaining such an invariant (while still being approximately optimal) seems quite daunting.
 For example, consider the case where $p_1$ is uniform over $n/k$ states, and $p_2$ is uniform over $n$ states, for some large value of $k$.
 We will want to couple distribution states of $p_1$ with distribution states of $p_2$, but these distribution states are a large factor of $k$ apart, so they would not simultaneously be within a small sliding window.
 One of our key observations will be to remedy this by introducing the option of \textit{splitting the largest distribution state in our sliding window in half} whenever the dynamic program chooses not to couple it with some distribution state of similar mass.
 In our earlier example, our intuition is if we keep splitting distribution states of $p_1$ in half until they fit into the same sliding window as $p_2$ distribution states, then later coupling the distribution states of $p_1$ and $p_2$ will not introduce much approximation error.
 At this moment, it should be very non-obvious why the splitting approach is not too lossy in general, but we will defer analysis until later.
 With the main motivations behind our faster algorithm in hand, in addition to our vague fix of splitting to try keep everything within a small sliding window, we now introduce the full algorithm.

-\textbf{Introducing the algorithm. } In the remainder of this section, we will describe our algorithm and why it finds a valid coupling, but will defer any proof about its approximation error (which is quite non-trivial).
+\textbf{Introducing the algorithm. } In the remainder of this section, we will describe our algorithm and why it finds a valid coupling, but will defer the proof of its approximation error.
 Recall the input is $m$ distributions $p_1,\dots, p_m$, each with at most $n$ distribution states.
+Our algorithm will use an internal parameter $\eta$, which plays a role similar to $\eps$.
+Later, we will bound the approximation error in terms of $\eta$, and choosing the value of $\eta$ in terms of $\eps$ will enable an $\eps$-additive guarantee.